How to Analyse a Poem for Exams or Pleasure

 Having read the poem two or three - or more - times you should have a feel for the poem as a whole.
 Do you like the poem?
 Does it give it you a buzz?
 Make you feel happy, warm, emotional, sad, angry?

-To help you further, here is an example of a classic Seamus Heaney poem, together with analysis.
+To help you further, here is an example of a classic Seamus Heaney poem, Digging together with a brief analysis.